tiwanakd/BooksFunctionAPI/README.md

            ```
 - Run indvidual python files as follows:
     - **create_database.py:** This file will create the Resource Group, CosmosDB Account, Database and Container in you Azure Account.
 This will also insert the sample data for books from books.json file.
-        - **Ensure to rename the Resource Group & Cosmos DB Account as Globally unique.** Also this will create a Free-tier account for CosmosDB, you only are allowed onee Free Tier CosmosDB accout per Azure account, please delete or comment enable_free_tier property
+        - **Ensure to rename the Resource Group & Cosmos DB Account as Globally unique.** Also this will create a Free-tier account for CosmosDB, you are allowed only one Free Tier CosmosDB accout per Azure account, please delete or comment enable_free_tier property
             from create_database_account fuction if Free Tier account is not needed.
 Once the required changes are made run the file via Terminal:
           ```
           python create_database.py